avaneev/prvhash/README.md

 external entropy is introduced, the function "shifts" into unrelated generator state.
 So, it can be said that the function "jumps" between a huge number of pseudo-random generators.
-Hash length affects the size of this "generator space" thus the function produces quality hashes for any required hash length.
+Hash length affects the size of this "generator space", thus the function produces quality hashes for any required hash length.

 ## Other ##